What to do if…

 Do not do these things

-- Don’t forward, upload, or share the images with anyone “for advice” or “for proof.”
+- Do not forward, upload, copy, print, or share the images with anyone for advice or proof.

-- Avoid deleting anything, wiping the device, or digging for more content unless you need to check for an immediate safety risk (like a planned meeting or threats).
+- Do not delete messages, wipe the device, reset accounts, or keep searching through content unless you need to check for an immediate safety risk.

-- Don’t make your child re-tell the story to multiple people in the first hours.
+- Do not make your child repeat the story to several people in the first hours.

 What to do now

 - Check immediate safety.
-If your child is in danger right now, someone is trying to meet them, or you fear an immediate threat, call 911.
+If your child is in danger now, someone is trying to meet them, or there are threats of immediate harm, call 911 or local police immediately.

-- Stabilize your child first.
-Say plainly: “You’re not in trouble.
+- Get your child to a calm, safer pause.
+Keep them with a trusted adult and say plainly: “You’re not in trouble.
 I’m here.
 We’re going to get help.”
-Keep them with a calm, trusted adult.

-- Stop any active coercive contact.
+- Stop active contact without escalating it.
 If your child is currently messaging the person, ask them to stop replying.
-Avoid deleting messages.
+Do not send warnings, threats, or fake messages back.

 - Report suspected exploitation to NCMEC.
-Make a report to the National Center for Missing & Exploited Children (NCMEC) CyberTipline.
+Use the National Center for Missing & Exploited Children CyberTipline to report suspected online child sexual exploitation.

 What can wait

-- You do not need to identify the perpetrator yourself or “collect evidence” by digging through everything tonight.
+- You do not need to identify the perpetrator yourself.

-- You do not need to decide immediately whether to tell school, other parents, or family.
+- You do not need to decide now whether to tell school, other parents, relatives, or friends.

-- You do not need to make long-term decisions about device rules or social media access today.
+- You do not need to decide long-term phone rules, social media rules, or discipline today.

 Important reassurance

-This is a lot to find, and it can feel unreal.
-Coercion and exploitation often work by fear, pressure, and threats.
-Your child’s immediate safety and getting the right help quickly matters more than perfect details.
+Finding this can feel shocking and unreal.
+Coercion and exploitation often work through fear, secrecy, pressure, and threats.
+Your child’s safety, calm support, and connection to the right help matter more than perfect details.

 Scope note

-These are first steps only to reduce harm and connect you with the right reporting and support systems.
-Follow-up (platform steps, investigative steps, counseling, school coordination) should be guided by specialists and local authorities.
+These are first steps only to reduce harm, avoid irreversible mistakes, and connect you with reporting and support systems.
+Later decisions about platforms, counseling, school, legal issues, or investigation may need guidance from specialist services and local authorities.

 Important note

-This is general information, not legal advice or a substitute for professional support.
+This is general information, not legal, medical, therapeutic, investigative, or other professional advice.
 If you believe a child is in immediate danger, call emergency services.

 Additional Resources